informeddeno/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Prototype: int _strcmp(char *s1, char *s2);
 4. function that reverses the content of an array of integers.
 Prototype: void reverse_array(int *a, int n);
+5. function that changes all lowercase letters of a string to uppercase.
+Prototype: char *string_toupper(char *);